Meadowsweet contains chemicals that might decrease swelling. It also contains chemicals called salicylates, which are similar to aspirin.

 Pregnancy: It is likely unsafe to use meadowsweet while pregnant.
 It might make the uterus contract, causing a miscarriage.

-Not enough is known about the safety of using meadowsweet during breast-feeding.
+Breast-feeding: There isn't enough reliable information to know if meadowsweet is safe to use when breast-feeding.
 Stay on the safe side and avoid use.

-Aspirinallergy: Meadowsweet contains chemicals that are similar to the chemicals in aspirin.
-There is a concern that people who are allergic to aspirin might also be allergic to meadowsweet.
+Aspirin allergy: Meadowsweet contains chemicals that are similar to the chemicals in aspirin.
+People who are allergic to aspirin might also be allergic to meadowsweet.

-Asthma: Meadowsweet can cause lung spasms, so there is a concern that it might make asthma worse.
+Asthma: Meadowsweet can cause lung spasms.
+It might make asthma worse.

 Aspirin interacts with MEADOWSWEET

 Meadowsweet contains chemicals similar to aspirin.
 Taking meadowsweet along with aspirin might increase the effects and side effects of aspirin.

 Choline Magnesium Trisalicylate (Trilisate) interacts with MEADOWSWEET

 Meadowsweet contains chemicals that are similar to choline magnesium trisalicylate (Trilisate).
 Taking meadowsweet along with choline magnesium trisalicylate (Trilisate) might increase the effects and side effects of choline magnesium trisalicylate (Trilisate).

 Salsalate (Disalcid) interacts with MEADOWSWEET